Oruchimaro/Forum-Laravel-MySQL-Vue-Redis/Doc.md

     handle the logic inside a detect() method. then add your class to Spam.php array of inspections. it will automatically be done.

+### 12. Adding Custom Validation Rules.
+    for that we create a new rule
+    $ php artisan make:rule CRule
+    then we register(extend laravels default validation rules) it in AppServiceProvider then App\Rules we Specefy the condition to pass in passes() method after that we add the message to message() method and dictionary file
+    \lang\en\validation.php

+    then we can use the validation in controller like before request()->validate(['attr' => 'crule']);